NHSDigital/nhse-innovationdays-jira-story-plugin/README.md

 # A Simple Chrome Extension for JIRA Stories
-A simple extention which will select a ticket description and display it in a field.
+A simple extension which will select a ticket description and display it in a field.

 ## To test out this extension
 1. Clone this repository to your local machine.